ngworker/lumberjack/README.md

 })
 ```

-Or if you prefer a prefer Module-less approach using the `provideLumberjack()`.
+Or if you prefer a prefer standalone approach using the `provideLumberjack()`.

 ```ts
 bootstrapApplication(AppComponent, {